Axelspangberg/Loggifyio-master/README.md

 ## Various technices used in the project

 * For Mapping: Automapper
-* For API filterinfg: Actionfilter
+* For API filtering: Actionfilter
 * For Architecture design: CQRS
 * DAL: Entity framework core / unit of work pattern
 * For tests: FluentAssertion, Moq, XUnit